-All medical professionals in Mount Pleasant and throughout South Carolina have an obligation to provide competent care to their patients.
+All medical professionals have an obligation to provide competent care to their patients.
 Not only is this an obligation for a medical provider’s own licensing board, but it is also a legal duty created by South Carolina law.
 Whenever a doctor, nurse, dentist, or nursing home fails to provide competent care and an injury results, that injured patient may have the right to collect compensation.

 A Mount Pleasant medical malpractice lawyer could help injured patients with the complex process of pursuing medical malpractice claims.
 This includes performing an initial investigation of the claim, working with an expert witness to bolster the allegations, and pursuing damages in both mediation sessions and trials.
 Do not try to pursue a claim alone, reach out to a compassionate injury attorney who can help.